-Under IFRS 16, most lease charges will be expensed as an asset amortization charge, along with a financial expense on the asset-related financial liabilities.
-As operating lease charges are currently recognized as operating expenses as they are incurred, the adoption of IFRS 16 will change the timing of the recognition of these lease charges over the term of each lease.
-It will also affect the classification of expenses in the statement of income.
+Under IFRS 16, most lease charges will be expensed as an amortization charge on the right-of-use asset, along with an interest charge on the lease-obligation liability.
+As operating lease expenses are currently recognized as operating expenses as they are incurred, the adoption of IFRS 16 will change the timing of the recognition of these lease charges over the term of each lease.
+It will also affect the classification of expenses in the consolidated statement of income.